ubc-library-rc/rc-docs/docs/gaaonboarding/payroll.md

 You can access a PDF copy of UBC's current pay schedule by clicking the button under "Payroll Calendar" at <a href="https://finance.ubc.ca/payroll/procedures-resources-administrators">https://finance.ubc.ca/payroll/procedures-resources-administrators</a>.

-In the event you have any questions regarding your pay associated with your Research Commons position, please contact the Research Commons Coordinator.
+In the event you have any questions regarding your pay associated with your Research Commons position, please contact the Koerner Library Program Coordinator.

 Thank you for taking the time to review this information.
 We're excited to have you on our team, and we look forward to working with you!